UCAT Scoring and Scaling: How does it work? Part 2

 There is no negative marking in UCAT.
 Why?
 There is a lot of educational research and literature on this point, but in summary, if there is negative marking, risk averse students will not answer as many UCAT questions as those who are not risk averse.
 It is in the test designers’ interest that you answer all the UCAT questions.
-This is because they have greater certainty in assessing the ability of a student, for example, who answers all the UCAT questions and gets 50% of them right, than of the ability of the student who answers the FIRST 50% of UCAT questions and leaves the LAST 50% blank.
+This is because they have greater certainty in assessing the ability of a student, for example, who answers all UCAT questions and gets 50% of them right, than of the ability of the student who answers the first 50% of UCAT questions and leaves the last 50% blank.

 Does that mean you should answer the last 10 UCAT questions randomly in the last 5 seconds?
 No. Even in paper and pencil tests, the software mentioned in Part 1 of this blog can calculate the probability that you got the answer through random guessing.
 It is even easier to predict this in computer based tests, because the program can take into account the time you took to answer each UCAT question.

 Practical implications for you, as a UCAT test taker, are:

 Avoid leaving UCAT questions unanswered, but equally, avoid random guessing.
 Instead, you should try to make intelligent or educated guesses.
 How to do so will be discussed in detail, with examples, in MedEntry UCAT workshops.